IbrahimHiarea/Global-Share/README.md

 4. Dashboards: A dedicated section for managing the organization's structure, including squads, positions, and volunteer positions.

-5. Performance & Gamification Subsystem: Conducts performance evaluations, tracks KPIs and competencies, and provides progress reports.
-Rewards or penalties, such as hearts or yellow/red cards, can be assigned to volunteers.
+5. Performance Subsystem: Conducts performance evaluations, tracks KPIs and competencies, and provides progress reports.

 6. Task Management Subsystem: Enables volunteers to view department boards and tasks, create new tasks, assign tasks to other members, track task progress, set priorities, filter and sort tasks, and add comments and attachments.